Recently I received a question in my mail box about scraping data aggregate sites (aka yellow pages) or business directories.

 - To remain undetected (unbanned) by such aggregators you’ll need to adopt these two scraping methods:

 - IP-proxying.
-See some posts on using IP-proxying with scraping software, especially Reliable rotating proxies for business directories scrape.
+See some posts on using IP-proxying with scraping software, especially Reliable rotating proxies for business directories scrape or Using residential proxies with a spider software.

 - Imitating human behaviour by using some browser automation tools (Selenium, iMacros and others)